Bulat-Ziganshin/EasyProtoBuf/codegen/INTERNALS.md

 ## Parser boundary

-The reusable parser library consists of [`parser/proto_parser.cpp`](parser/proto_parser.cpp) on top of the `easypb_schema` core (`schema.cpp`, `schema_semantics.cpp`).
+The reusable parser library consists of [`parser/proto_parser.cpp`](parser/proto_parser.cpp) on top of the `easypb_schema` core (`schema.cpp`, `schema_semantics.cpp`, `logical_paths.cpp`).
 The pretty-printer and benchmark are optional helpers linked into the full `codegen` executable and are not dependencies of parser consumers.
 The schema core itself has no source-parser dependency: descriptor-only builds link it without any parser object files.

 The parser returns an owned `easypb_schema::SchemaFile` (aliased as `ParsedProto`): the same trimmed descriptor structures that descriptor-set input decodes into, plus source provenance (`field_sources`, `declaration_locations`, location-bearing `imports`).
 Generation after the frontend boundary does not depend on whether the original input was `.proto` or `.pbs`.

 Imports are parsed and recorded — in both the `imports` vector and the authoritative `FileDescriptorProto` dependency lists — but are not loaded yet.
 Unresolved imported types are therefore a frontend diagnostic; `main.cpp` refuses to pass such source schemas to the generator.
-The deferred `parse_proto` overload additionally leaves every named type unresolved without warnings so the future loader can link a set of files.
+The deferred `parse_proto` overload additionally leaves every named type unresolved without warnings so the loader can link a set of files.
 See [the parser documentation](parser/README.md) for the parser-level behavior.

+## Loader and logical file identity

+Filesystem discovery lives in the source-only loader ([`proto_loader.cpp`](proto_loader.cpp) on top of `file_paths.cpp` and the deferred parser), while the common schema module owns the validated import graph (`bind_import_edges` plus [`logical_paths.cpp`](logical_paths.cpp)), so descriptor-set input and the future plugin reuse those checks without file I/O.

+A logical name is the case-sensitive relative `/` path stored in `FileDescriptorProto.name` and `dependency` and reused for generated include names — a strict, platform-independent UTF-8 namespace, validated identically for every frontend with absolute spellings, backslashes, empty components, `.`/`..`, quotes, control characters, and malformed UTF-8 rejected.
+A physical file is identified by native identity (`st_dev`/`st_ino` on POSIX, volume plus file index on Windows), never by textual absolute-path comparison or by lowercasing, and paths are never resolved through symlinks or reparse points merely to decide containment: search roots are used in caller order with first-match-wins precedence, only absence advances the search, and any lexical or fold-based match is a containment candidate that native identity must confirm.
+Each unique file is read once and parsed deferred with `file.name` holding its logical identity and `physical_name` the disk path, and the discovery cache is populated before imports are followed, so cycles can neither repeat parsing nor recurse forever — final cycle validation belongs to the binder.
+Import diagnostics name the failing file in `Diagnostic.file`, the declaration site in `location` when source coordinates exist, a machine-readable `DiagnosticCode` (`DIAGNOSTIC_INVALID/MISSING_IMPORT`, `DIAGNOSTIC_IMPORT_CYCLE`), and a chain in one of two conventional spellings: unquoted for the binder's discovery path, quoted for the loader's selected-root path.

+See [LOADER.md](LOADER.md) for the full explanation: the problem this change solves, a walkthrough of one `load_source_files` call, the invariants, the error classes, and the strictness that deliberately goes beyond the plan.

 ## Protobuf and C++ names